morinlab/lymphopedia/MEF2B.md

  ## MEF2B Hotspots

+### DNA-Binding Domain (MADS-box and MEF2 Domain):
+**R24 (Arginine 24)** A recurrent hotspot mutation.
+This position is located within the MADS-box domain, which is crucial for DNA binding and dimerization with other MEF2 family members.

+**R30 (Arginine 30)** Another recurrent hotspot in the MADS-box domain.
+Mutations at this site can disrupt DNA binding and affect the transcriptional activity of MEF2B.

+### Transcriptional Activation Domain:
+**N81 (Asparagine 81)** A mutation hotspot within the transcriptional activation domain.
+Alterations at this position can enhance the transcriptional activity of MEF2B, contributing to the overexpression of target genes involved in cell survival and proliferation.

+## Functional Impact of MEF2B Mutations
+### Altered Transcriptional Activity:
+Mutations in the DNA-binding domain, such as those at R24 and R30, can alter the binding affinity and specificity of MEF2B for its target DNA sequences.
+This can lead to changes in the expression of genes that are critical for cell growth, differentiation, and survival.
+Mutations in the transcriptional activation domain, like N81, can enhance the ability of MEF2B to activate transcription, which may lead to the upregulation of oncogenes and survival pathways.

+## MEF2B Hot Spots from GAMBL

 | Chromosome |Coordinate (hg19) | ref>alt | HGVSp |
  | :---:| :---: | :--: | :---: |